Lincoln-Yuji/Lincoln-Yuji.github.io/_posts/2024-07-19-fast-cache-with-tmpfs.md

 - **Open KDE bug report:** [Bug 487043](https://bugs.kde.org/show_bug.cgi?id=487043)
 - **Brodie Robertson's coverage:** [KDE Plasma Constantly Stuttering, Try This!!](https://www.youtube.com/watch?v=sCoioLCT5_o)

 I want to leave here that the KDE version I'm using at the moment is `Plasma 6.1.2`.
+It seems that this issue was partially solved in `6.1.0`.
+The desktop is not supposed to hang anymore when an animation takes too long to get loaded through slow/busy bus channel from drives.
+However, the issue with stuttering animations was not solved as far as I know, since I didn't find anything which directly addresses this problem and I'm still facing this issue at `6.1.2`.

 # KDE's window manager is loading QML from slow memory